-In this work, we show that dissipative quantum systems can reveal hidden quantum correlations for which the maximal values allowed by quantum theory can be reached; in particular, we explicitly show that an open \emph{bipartite} qubit system under collective decoherence can exhibit the phenomenon of \emph{maximal hidden quantum correlations}.
-To the best of our knowledge, this is the first time that a physical {\it two-qubit} state is shown to exhibit this type of maximal hidden correlations (the only known example of such a nature is the qubit-qutrit \emph{erasure state}~\cite{erasure, genuine}).
-We focus on entanglement, and three \emph{sub-entanglement} correlations which respect the strict hierarchy: Bell-nonlocality $\rightarrow$ EPR-steering $\rightarrow$ usefulness for teleportation $\rightarrow$ entanglement \cite{criterion_UfT}.
-Specifically, we provide a scenario of sudden birth of entanglement for which the aforementioned sub-entanglement properties are \emph{not present} in the bare system Markovian dynamics, but that can still be revealed by means of local filtering operations.
+In this work, we show that dissipative quantum systems can reveal hidden quantum correlations for which the \emph{maximal} values allowed by quantum theory can be reached; in particular, we explicitly show that an open bipartite qubit system under collective decoherence can exhibit the phenomenon of \emph{maximal hidden quantum correlations}, one example state of such a nature is the qubit-qutrit known as the \emph{erasure state}~\cite{erasure, genuine}.
+We address here as \emph{quantum correlations} the property of entanglement, and three \emph{entanglement-based} properties\footnote{Quantum entanglement is considered as a counter-intuitive correlation (without classical counterpart) between quantum systems~\cite{review_correlations}.
+On the other hand, Bell-nonlocality is considered as a property of objects called behaviours or boxes (see e.g., \cite{popescu1994b}).
+Thus, nonlocal quantum correlations are revealed by the existence of Bell-nonlocality.
+In this work, for the sake of writing simplicity, we refer to the all studied quantum properties as to quantum correlations.} which respect the following strict hierarchy: Bell-nonlocality $\rightarrow$ EPR-steering $\rightarrow$ usefulness for teleportation $\rightarrow$ entanglement \cite{criterion_UfT}.
+Meaning that if a quantum state is Bell-nonlocal, then it is automatically EPR-steerable, but not the other way around, and similarly for the other implications and properties.
+Specifically, we provide death-revival and sudden birth of entanglement scenarios for which the aforementioned entanglement-based properties are not present in the bare system Markovian dynamics, but that can still be revealed by means of local filtering operations.